-Document Type dissertation Author Name Zheltukhin, Sergey Email Address sergey at wpi.edu URN etd-082713-121721 Title Preferred Frequencies for Coupling of Seismic Waves and Vibrating Tall Buildings Degree PhD Department Mathematical Sciences Advisors Darko Volkov, Advisor Ioan Ionescu, Committee Member Marcus Sarkis, Committee Member Suzanne Weekes, Committee Member Bogdan Vernescu, Department Head Keywords Periodic Green's function Helmholtz Equation City-effect Date of Presentation/Defense 2013-04-29 Availability restricted
+Document Type dissertation Author Name Zheltukhin, Sergey Email Address sergey at wpi.edu URN etd-082713-121721 Title Preferred Frequencies for Coupling of Seismic Waves and Vibrating Tall Buildings Degree PhD Department Mathematical Sciences Advisors Darko Volkov, Advisor Ioan Ionescu, Committee Member Marcus Sarkis, Committee Member Suzanne Weekes, Committee Member Bogdan Vernescu, Department Head Keywords Periodic Green's function Helmholtz Equation City-effect Date of Presentation/Defense 2013-04-29 Availability unrestricted

 In this dissertation we study the so-called “city effect” problem.
 This effect occurs when earthquakes strike large cities.
 In earlier studies, seismic wave propagation was evaluated in a separate step and then impacts on man made structures above ground were calculated.
 The 1985 Michoacan earthquake in Mexico City led Wirgin and Bard (1996) to hypothesize that city buildings may collectively affect the ground motion during an earthquake.